top of page

-Feng (442 — 490), respected as Empress Dowager Feng or Empress Wenming, was an influential monarch of the Northern Wei Dynasty (386 — 534).
+Empress Dowager Feng (442 — 490), respected as Empress Wenming, was an influential monarch of the Northern Wei Dynasty (386 — 534).

-From a noble girl to a slave maid, to an honored queen, and then a powerful empress dowager that reigned her kingdom well, Feng used her exceptional gorgeousness, excellent political talent, and determined strong personality.
+From a noble girl to a slave maid, to an honored queen, and then a powerful empress dowager who reigned her kingdom well, Feng used her exceptional gorgeousness, excellent political talent, and determined strong personality.

-Empress Dowager Feng had assisted two kings, grasped power through coups and her political talent, and implemented a series of reforms that flourished her empire while keeping some handsome and helpful lovers.
+Empress Dowager Feng assisted two kings, seized power through coups and her political talent, and implemented a series of reforms that flourished her empire.

-Turmoil and Counterattack in Feng's Childhood
+Turmoil and Counterattack of Feng

-Feng's big brother escaped from the kingdom, and Feng was sent to the royal palace as a slave maid.
+Her older brother escaped from the kingdom, and Feng was sent to the royal palace as a slave maid.

 Soon, the crown prince Tuoba Jun (440 — 465), respected as Emperor Wencheng of Northern Wei, ascended to the throne, married Feng, and nominated her as an imperial concubine.